 A great project manager can think strategically whilst not neglecting the small but important details required to complete the project.
 This ability is used to break down large strategic plans into smaller task-orientated projects.

 Although project management is generally a more practical role, excellent project managers use various soft skills to ensure projects are completed.
 They will need leadership and motivation skills to inspire teams to work effectively, communication skills to motivate stakeholders, and adaptability to cope with difficult situations or internal conflicts.

 As you can gauge from the list above, project management requires a high level of stakeholder management and organization.
 Project managers will generally be handling several competing demands, which, broadly speaking, we can break down into the following areas:

-One of the key responsibilities of a project manager is to create a realistic plan to meet the objectives of the project while sticking to a budget and timeline.
+One of the key responsibilities of a project manager is to create a realistic plan to meet the project's objectives while sticking to a budget and timeline.
 This plan will define the scope of the project and the time and financial resources required to complete it.
 To do this, product managers use tools like airfocus and the project roadmap template to keep track.

 Through project managers don’t tend to have people management responsibilities, that doesn’t mean that leadership isn’t a key part of their role.